An age-old principle can keep us from blurring the line between our professional and personal lives.

-Rest’s positive effects on work productivity are nothing new.
-Some employers partially support this principle through promoting “stop days”—days off, or at least without meetings, or interruptions—or “tech sabbaths,” which are days without interaction with technology.
+The positive effect of rest on work productivity is not a new concept.
+Some employers support this principle by promoting “stop days”—regular work days without meetings or interruptions—or “tech sabbaths,” which are days without interaction with technology.

 The principle behind “sabbaticals” is alike.
 Sabbaticals is a manmade idea derived from the biblical command to take a year off from farming every seven years, to allow for a “land sabbath”—a full year of rest for the land.

 In all these initiatives, the idea is to rest, or disconnect, from whatever environment is sapping your energy, focus and time to strike a balance.
 It is a way to allow time to compensate for extreme work.